 Technical questions, political considerations

 Every five years, the ECB reviews and adjusts the capital key in order to reflect economic developments in member states over the previous five-year period.
-The latest review is due to take place before the end of this year.
+The latest review has taken place before the end of last year.
 In the past, few would ever have noticed this process – or, as one slightly less enthusiastic ECB watcher puts it, ‘these are technical issues that usually nobody would care about‘.
 But this time is different.

 With the recent adjustment of the capital key, the monetary authorities may well have had two incidental political developments in mind throughout the supposedly technical calculation: the upcoming Brexit as well as the, at the time, still-looming conflict between the EU and Italy’s populist government.